Aymen-Tirchi/op-stack-deployer/README.md

 - Run op-batcher

-before you run `op-batcher` make sure you fund your batcher address with at least 1 Goerli test ETH, to ensure that it can continue operating without running out of ETH for gas.
+before you run `op-batcher` make sure you fund your batcher address with at least 1 Sepolia test ETH, to ensure that it can continue operating without running out of ETH for gas.

 and then run this command:
 ```bash